pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 Alright so didn't do much today.
 Cause I have 2 quizes today.
 Made some fixes for the drone security sheet, including formatting the table in markdown.

+---

+Day 23ish I guess.
+I am so bored.
+I think the maintainer is busy so he isn't reviewing my PR.
+I need to step up my game but will only succeed once he merges this!
+I opened another in a different branch for custom wordlist addition.
+I have a feeling he's against error catching and using that as a core logic, but let's see.